fuzz/etcdon/README.md

 infallible.
 If there's data you care about losing you definitely should back it up yourself.

-### local/

-Stores gathered configuration and backup files. local/ is ignored by etcdon-- you may want to manage some or all of its contents with git or similar.
+Gathered files are copied into `local/`, which is gitignored by etcdon-- you may want to manage `local/config` in its own git repo or similar.

-### bin/install-crontab-postgres

-Install a crontab for the postgres user.
-The included crontab creates a compressed backup of the entire database every hour and cleans out all but the most recent 25 backups every day.

-### bin/gather-backups
+### don commands for backup

+don commands can be run with either the full name or the abbreviation, eg `don install-crontab-postgres` and `don icp` are equivalent.

+#### gather-backups | gb

-Copy backup files from the server into the local/ directory.
+Copy backup files from the server into the `local/` directory.
 This includes the most recent Postgres backup as well as the current Redis dump.
 You may want to call this from cron periodically on your local machine.
-A new file will be created for each Postgres backup; the Redis dump, however, will be overwritten.
+A new file will be created for each Postgres backup; the Redis dump, however, will be overwritten by design.

-### bin/gather-config-files
+#### gather-config-files | gcf

-Copy the files listed in `etc/gathered-config-files` from the server into the local/ directory.
+Copy the files listed in `etc/gathered-config-files` from the server into the `local/` directory.
 You may wish to call this from cron periodically on your local machine.

-### bin/gather-secrets
+These backup files are good candidate for git management.

+#### gather-secrets | gs

-Copy `.env.production` from the server into the local/ directory.
+Copy `.env.production` from the server into the `local/` directory.
 This only needs to be run once, though running it again won't hurt anything.
 You should avoid exposing this file, checking it into a public git repository, etc.

-### bin/gather-user-files
+#### gather-user-files | guf

 Copy user-uploaded files from the server into the local/ directory.
 The official instructions say to backup the entire `public/server` directory, but `gather-user-files` skips `public/server/cache` as it is rather large and can presumably be regenerated from the network in the unlikely event it is lost.

+#### install-crontab-postgres|icp

+Install a crontab for the postgres user.
+The included crontab creates a compressed backup of the entire database every hour and cleans out all but the most recent 25 backups every day.
+This only needs to be run once unless you want to change postgres's crontab.

 ## Tuning